fjij/configs/README.md

 You'll have to run this again after enabling accessibility control.

 ### 3. Install Fonts

+Install the fonts directly from the secret folder.

 ### (Optional, Mac Only) Disable font smoothing